arki1/examples/README.md

 ```

 ## Create a cluster

-To create a managed Kubernetes cluster on Kubernetes Engine using `kfctl`, we will walk through the following steps:
+To create a managed Kubernetes cluster on Kubernetes Engine using `kfctl`, we will walk through the following steps.

+As of January 2020, because of [an error](https://github.com/kubeflow/kubeflow/issues/4642) in the kubeflow installation, we have to make a few extra steps.

 - Create an application directory
 - Download the configuration and manifest files